teknoir/CompreFace/TEKNOIR.md

 ## Example custom gpu accelerated facenet model
 There were no build scripts for gpu accelerated facenet images in CompreFace, so we added some.

+See [facenet.py](embedding-calculator/src/services/facescan/plugins/facenet/facenet.py) how the facenet model is added to the code.

-See [Dockerfile](teknoir/Dockerfile) how a facenet model replace the existing model just to be a carrier to be copied into the actual image at build time.
+See [Dockerfile](teknoir/Dockerfile) how a facenet model is added to a carrier image to be copied into the actual image at build time.

 See [Makefile](embedding-calculator/Makefile) have been updated with a custom facenet model build.